willhogan11/json/README.md

 In this exercise we will refresh some of the basics of JavaScript.

 ## Exercises
-Save each exercise as a separate source files.
+Save each exercise as a separate source file.

 1. Download the files in this repository and open them in Brackets.